You asked. We answered. Here are some of our most frequently asked questions. Still can't find what you're looking for? Contact us.

 10. I received a pit ticket in the mail; don't I need a wrist band?

 Yes.
 You will be mailed a printed ticket for pit access that you must then exchange at the Pit Ticket booth for a wrist band.
 The wrist band will allow you to come and go from the pits all day long.
 Daily pit tickets must be exchanged at the pit ticket booth each day.
-Season pit tickets will be exchanged for a season wristband good for all days.
+Season pit tickets will be exchanged for one season wristband good for all days.

 11. I had reserved seats last year; can I get more seats next to mine for my friends?

 We will do our best to give you additional seats close to your previous seats, or try to re-group you in another section.
 If you choose to re-group in another section you will lose your next year's right to your original seats.

 12. I want to treat my company or clients to the best all-inclusive Air Race Experience.
 What tickets should I get?

 The Checkered Flag Club provides the best all-inclusive experience for both individuals and groups.
 CFC members get parking, admission, food and merchandise for one low price for the entire week.
 The next best option for week-long attendance would be combining box seating with food from the Chairman's Hospitality Tent.
 A box holds up to 15 people, includes reserved parking, pit passes and the option to bring your own cooler of food and drinks.
 The Chairman's Hospitality Tent provides a continental breakfast, hot lunch, and open bar.
 If you only need tickets for a few days you can combine reserved seats, reserved parking, pit passes and Chairman's Hospitality Tent for an almost-all inclusive package.

 13. Is there wheelchair-accessible seating available?